 Healthcare Cyber Security in Critical Condition

-Last year data breaches and ransomware attacks cost healthcare organisations an estimated $4 billion.
+Last year data breaches and ransomware attacks cost healthcare providers an estimated $4 billion.
 In fact, 67% of healthcare organisations have experienced a cyber security incident in the past twelve months.

-More recently, the healthcare sector and medical research organisations have experienced a surge in cyber attacks linked to the ongoing Covid-19 crisis.
+More recently, healthcare providers and medical research organisations have experienced a surge in phishing attacks linked to the ongoing Covid-19 crisis.
 Brno University Hospital in the Czech Republic, which is one of the country’s Covid-19 testing centers, was struck with ransomware which resulted in all surgeries being postponed.

 Amid a sharp rise in coronavirus-related phishing attacks worldwide, the US Department of Health and Human Services (HHS) also suffered a Distributed Denial of Service (DDoS) attack, which was intended to disrupt the organisation’s response to the Covid-19 pandemic.